SBP-FDEC: Summation-by-Parts Finite Difference Exterior Calculus: Mimetic Finite Difference Operators

 Since we need to calculate the derivatives, we want a basis representation for $U_h := \bigpartialderiv{}{x}\left(U_l\right)$.
 For this, let $\{h_i\}_{i=1}^N$ be the functions in $C^0\left([a,b]\right)$ defined by

-We call these functions edge functions or histopolation functions associated with the Lagrange functions $\{l_i\}_{i = 0}^N$, using the terminology of Gerritsma \cite{gerritsma_histopolation}.
+We call these functions edge functions or histopolation functions associated with the Lagrange functions $\{l_i\}_{i = 0}^N$, using the terminology of Gerritsma \cite{gerritsma2011}.
 It is straightforward to check that the histopolation property

 holds.
 This property is analogous to the Lagrange property on the grid nodes but instead applies to the integrals over the sub-intervals defined by these nodes.
-It follows that $\{h_i\}_{i=0}^N$ are linearly independent functions and the span of these functions is a space of dimension $N$.
+It follows that $\{h_i\}_{i=1}^N$ are linearly independent functions and the span of these functions is a space of dimension $N$.
 Since the $h_i$ are sums of derivatives of the Lagrange functions, we know that $h_i \in U_h$ for all $i \in \{1,\dots,N\}$.
 On the other hand, the dimension of $U_l$ is $N+1$ and $U_l$ contains all constant functions.
 Hence, $\text{dim}\left(U_h\right) = \text{dim}\left(\bigpartialderiv{}{x}\left(U_l\right)\right) = N$, which shows that $U_h$ is the span of the histopolation functions.
+Given a function $g \in U_h$, the histopolation property \eqref{eq:hist_int_def} of the edge functions implies that the functions $h_i$ form a complete basis for $U_h$, i.e.

 In addition, we know that all constant functions are contained in $U_h$ since the linear functions are contained in $U_l$.
-This is equivalent to

-Given a function $g \in U_h$, the histopolation property \eqref{eq:hist_int_def} of the edge functions implies that the functions $h_i$ form a complete basis for $U_h$, i.e.
+For $g(x) \equiv 1$ we have due to \eqref{eq:histopolation}

-Let the interpolation operator $p^1$ and the histopolation operator $p^0$ be defined as
+Let the interpolation operator $p^0$ and the histopolation operator $p^1$ be defined as

 then we obtain the key relationship

 We also have for a function $f$ that

 and using Eq. \eqref{eq:histopolation_function}, we obtain